ANECDOTES

 It’s no myth!

-Pat’s beer bottle house, built with 40,000 quart beer bottles, stands stalwart on Norfolk Island, South Pacific.
+Pat built a beer bottle house using 40,000 quart beer bottles on Norfolk Island, South Pacific.

 Pat lived for a year on this sub-tropical paradise during the 1960s.
 Among the most remote of inhabited islands, Norfolk is located 1,600 km south of Fiji, 1,000 km north of New Zealand and 900 km east of Australia.
 Just 35-square kilometres in extent, Norfolk is a mere speck in the ocean.

-ANTARCTICA brought us back to the bottle house, first through our friend Des Lugg, who for decades was head of Australia’s Antarctic medical program.
-A few years ago, when Des and family were visiting with us on Salt Spring, we told him the story of Pat’s beer bottle house — a story which when shared with all it’s wonderful detail is about an hour-long in the telling.
+ANTARCTICA, our tome, took us to Norfolk Isand and Pat’s bottle house, all the way from our home in Canada.
+The first connection was through our friend Des Lugg who for decades was head of Australia’s Antarctic medical program.
+A few years ago when Des and family were visiting with us, we relayed the story of the beer bottle house, which when shared with all its wonderful detail is an hour long in the telling.
 When we met Des through The Explorers Club, he was working for NASA in Washington, his business card reading Medicine of Extreme Environments.
-No doubt the conditions of Mars, outer space and Antarctica qualify as extreme!
-Norfolk Island being a protectorate of Australia and Des having been responsible for appointing physicians to the island hospital, he was able to connect us, via the internet, overnight to the current homeowners of the beer bottle house, Heather and Bob Tofts.
+No doubt the conditions of outer space, Mars, and Antarctica qualify as extreme!
+Norfolk Island being a protectorate of Australia and Des having been responsible for appointing physicians to the island hospital, he was able to connect us overnight, via the internet, to the current homeowners of the beer bottle house – Heather and Bob Tofts.
 Heather is the daughter of the man who hired Pat to build the bungalow over four decades ago when Pat was a strapping 21-year-old.
 For the next two years we had an email relationship with the Tofts, never imagining that we would have the opportunity to visit.
 Through serendipity the opportunity came in October 2007, thanks to the World’s Presidents Organization which engaged us to present our ANTARCTICA lecture at a forum held on that remote island.
 Life is so wonderfully strange.

 The home is solid — as you’d expect from Pat — and surprisingly it really looks rather contemporary.
 Hard to believe the building is over 40 years old!
 It certainly has aged gracefully.
 The home is dated only by the impression in the ends of the bottles that give the year that the each bottle was moulded: 1943 through 1966.